16sakuraa/WingedFury/README.md

    - W ; the enemy that only move up and down.
 Will shoot a laser when you're on their sight.
    - X ; X marks the spot.
 X will follow your coordinate and crash on you.

-       “Alert five.
+       "Alert five.
 Winged Fury on standby.
-Ready for burn”
+Ready for burn."

    Own the skies with 8-bit music , along with many other features , including leaderboard for top 5 players and sorting scores system.